 This includes clear titles, sequential ordering, contextual linking, multiple link paths, and descriptive headings.
-An SEO plugin can actually be really helpful in achieving these accessibility points.
+A WordPress SEO plugin can actually be really helpful in achieving these accessibility points.
 You see, SEO requires that your content be clear and offer logical navigation, too.

 Try installing something like WordPress SEO by Yoast or All-in-One SEO Pack to add prompts to your post editor for customizing page titles, descriptions, metadata, and more.
 You’ll also want to create a sitemap, which the search engine will love, of course.
 But screen readers can also use them to allow for quicker site navigation.
 Use a plugin like Google XML Sitemaps to generate one on the fly.

 Is your site’s content and navigation clear?
 Can it be comprehended with little to no explanation?